Resource Management Act 1991: Sixth Labour government, 2020-2023

+David Parker as Minister for the Environment introduced legislation intended to replace the Resource Management Act.

 In 2020 a comprehensive independent review of New Zealand's resource management system was undertaken.
-This report is named the 'Randerson report', after the Court of Appeal Judge, Hon Tony Randerson, who led the review.
+This report was named the 'Randerson report', after the Court of Appeal Judge, Hon Tony Randerson, who led the review.
 The review identified issues with the current system, and concluded that the system cannot cope with current pressures.
-These pressures include high population growth and the lack of accommodating development, diminishing biodiversity, the degradation of nature, and the need to mitigate and adapt to climate change.
-The report also made several recommendations.
-The primary of which was the repeal and replacement of the RMA.
+These pressures included high population growth and the lack of accommodating development, diminishing biodiversity, the degradation of nature, and the need to mitigate and adapt to climate change.
+The report also made several recommendations including repealing and replacing the RMA.

-On 10 February 2021, the Sixth Labour Government confirmed that the Resource Management Act will be replaced by three separate acts.
-This announcement follows many of the Randerson Report's recommendations.
-The three new acts will be the Natural and Built Environment Act 2023 (NBA), the Spatial Planning Act 2023 (SPA), and the Climate Change Adaptation Bill (CAA).
-The acts are to be drafted, notified and implemented over the next three years.
+On 10 February 2021, the Sixth Labour Government confirmed that the Resource Management Act would be replaced by three separate new laws based on the Randerson Report's recommendations.
+The three new acts were the Natural and Built Environment Act 2023 (NBA), the Spatial Planning Act 2023 (SPA), and the Climate Change Adaptation Bill (CAA).
+The acts were to be drafted, notified and implemented over the next three years.

 In June 2021, the Government released an 'exposure draft' of the Natural and Built Environment Bill, to enable two rounds of public consultation.

 In mid November 2022, the Government introduced the NBA and the SPA as part of its first steps to replace the Resource Management Act.
-The NBA establishes a National Planning Framework (NPF) setting out rules for land use and regional resource allocation.
-The NPF also replaces the Government's policy statements on water, air quality and other issues with an umbrella framework.
-Under the framework of the NPF, all 15 regions will be required to develop a Natural and Built Environment Plan (NBE) that will replace the 100 district and regional plans, harmonising consenting and planning rules.
-An independent national Māori entity will also be established to provide input into the NPF and ensure compliance with the Treaty of Waitangi's provisions.
-The Spatial Planning Bill will deal with long-term planning.
-Local committees will be required to develop 30-year regional spatial strategies (RSS).
-These strategies will be informed by the NPF and will help the regions decide their NBEs.
-In response, the opposition National and ACT parties criticised the two replacement bills on the grounds that it created more centralisation, bureaucracy, and did little to reform the problems associated with the RMA process.
+The NBA established a National Planning Framework (NPF) setting out rules for land use and regional resource allocation.
+The NPF also replaced the Government's policy statements on water, air quality and other issues with an umbrella framework.
+Under the framework of the NPF, all 15 regions would be required to develop a Natural and Built Environment Plan (NBE) that would replace the 100 district and regional plans, harmonising consenting and planning rules.
+An independent national Māori entity would also be established to provide input into the NPF and ensure compliance with the Treaty of Waitangi's provisions.
+The Spatial Planning Bill would deal with long-term planning.
+Local committees would be required to develop 30-year regional spatial strategies (RSS).
+These strategies would be informed by the NPF and would help the regions decide their NBEs.
+In response, the opposition National and ACT parties criticised the two replacement bills on the grounds that they created more centralisation, bureaucracy, and did little to reform the problems associated with the RMA process.
 The Green Party expressed concerns about the perceived lack of environment protections in the two bills.

 The Natural and Built Environment and Spatial Planning Acts passed their third readings on 15 August 2023, and received royal assent on 23 August.